ThiagoGuilherme71/InstaCook/README.md

 # 📱 InstaCook

 **InstaCook** is a social media app **currently under development** for food lovers.
 The goal is to create a simple and intuitive platform where users can share their favorite recipes, explore dishes from others, and connect with fellow home cooks.
-Post, like, and get inspired — all from your Android device.
+Post, like, and get inspired.

 ---